Table of Contents

 From the job form section on the visit, tap the job form that you'd like to fill out.

 This will open up the job form.
 If the job form has already had information filled in, this is where you can view that.
-To edit the form, tap Edit in the top right corner.

 From the visit details, click the tab for Job Forms.